-What kind of furniture does the school provide?
+What kind of furniture does Malone provide?

 May I bring a loft?

-Yes, a self-supporting loft may be built for rooms in Penn, Gurney, Barclay, Woolman, Whittier, and Fox Halls, after obtaining a Loft Permit from the Residence Life Staff upon arrival at Malone.
+Yes, a self-supporting loft may be built for rooms in Penn, Gurney, Barclay, Woolman, Whittier, and Fox halls, after obtaining a Loft Permit from the Residence Life staff upon arrival at Malone.
 Loft specifications include:

 - top surface must be at least 24" from the ceiling and at least 3' from the door